Letter 531: The pleasure I would have felt if you were governing Syria, I feel now that you are governing cities I hold equal to...

 education books

-But fate snatched the father from the middle of his labors, and the son, left alone, now takes refuge in your care.
-It is obvious that you will both recognize those who need serious help and provide as much as they require.
+But the one of them the divine power snatched away from the midst of his labors, while the other, being bereft, takes refuge in your providence.
+For it is not unclear to you that you will recognize those who need much assistance, and you will give as much as is needed.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.